legoboy0215/TreasureHunt-/README.md

 # TreasureHunt-
-A TreasureHunt plugin for pocketmine servers
+A TreasureHunt Minigame Plugin for Pocketmine-MP Servers